 Water right Permit 21198 was issued to Camp Meeker on April 27, 2007, pursuant to Application 31055.
 Permit 21198 authorizes direct diversion at a rate of 0.23 cfs, not to exceed 90 acre-feet per annum (afa) from Russian River Underflow, tributary to the Pacific Ocean, in Sonoma County.
 Water is authorized to be diverted from January 1 to December 31 of each year for municipal and fire protection purposes within the boundaries of Camp Meeker's authorized place of use, including 365 residences.
-Camp Meeker's place of use is identified on the project map as filed with the State Water Board, being within portions of Sections 21, 22, 27, and 28, T7N, R10W, MDB&M. Permit 21198 includes a deadline of December 31, 2017, for Camp Meeker to complete construction and use of water pursuant to the water right.
+Camp Meeker's place of use is identified on the project map as filed with the State Water Board, being within portions of Sections 21, 22, 27, and 28, T7N, R10W, MDB&M. Permit 21198 has a priority of May 12, 2000, and includes a deadline of December 31, 2017, for Camp Meeker to complete construction and use of water pursuant to the water right.